UgurUysal86/MLS4MIL/Image Classification/README.md

 **Test images:**
 - Please check the image references section below for detailed references of the test images!

-Please refer to https://github.com/UgurUysal86/MLS4MIL/tree/master/Image%20Classification and following sources when using the dataset:

 ### Using Keras for Transfer Learning:
 Use this [**python code for training**](code/RuTanks_train.py).
 You will need to adapt the following lines: